Strategic Account Executive, Salesforce

 Is there a person that had a huge influence on you while you were at Camp?
 How and why did they/it impact you?
-I’ve kept in touch with a handful of my most influential counselors but the first person who comes to mind is Cara Harrison, my counselor in Cabin 2 as a butterfly.
+I’ve kept in touch with a handful of my most influential counselors but the first person who comes to mind is Cara Harrison, my counselor in Cabin 2 as a Butterfly.
 We reconnected as adults and she became my hairdresser when I moved back to North Carolina during COVID.
-I got married 30 days ago and she was by my side, smiling and crying with me all morning doing my hair for this special day.
+I got married recently and she was by my side, smiling and crying with me all morning doing my hair for this special day.
 It was a full circle moment: she was someone that I looked up to as a young woman and then she was there with me on my wedding day.

 What personal and professional advice would you like to share with the Kanata community?
 For campers, be bold, be yourself, have fun, and get dirty.
 Meet as many people as you can at Camp.
 Some of my favorite people in my life are people I met at Camp.
 Dance, have fun, let loose.
 Be the person you don’t feel like you can be anywhere else.